 The Postal Service’s eCareer application system process is automated.
 Instead of applying to take a standardized exam for a specific occupation, you now apply for an actual job vacancy.
-This is far more efficient, and you will know within two to six weeks of the job announcement’s closing date whether or not you are being considered for the position.
-Thousands apply yearly and their online application system collects background information, education, and work history when you first apply.
-This information is saved in your personal online profile and can be reused to apply for other jobs that you apply for.
+This is far more efficient, and you will know within several days whether or not you are being considered for the position.

 Most positions, approximately 80 percent of all postal jobs, require passing a postal exam.
 Most tested positions are for city and rural carriers, mail processing specialists, mail handlers, sales, service, and distribution associates.
 There are also examinations for vehicle operators, mechanics, electronics technicians and others.
-A list of tested occupations is on page 23, and sample examinations are presented in Chapter Four of Post Office Jobs.
-Chapter Five includes a comprehensive study guide for the 473 Postal Exam that is required for most mail handling positions.
+Review the list of exams for other tested occupations.

-The remaining twenty percent of jobs, mostly corporate positions, do not require a written entrance exam.
+The remaining twenty percent of jobs, mostly corporate positions, don’t require a written entrance exam.
 Your work experience, education and accomplishments are evaluated to rate you for positions.
-These jobs require that applicants prepare a detailed professional postal style résumé.
-A postal style résumé is considerably different from a standard one-page private sector résumé.
-More information on this application process is included in Appendix B of Post Office Jobs.
+Applicants must prepare a detailed professional postal style résumé that is considerably different from a standard one-page private sector resume.

 Postal installation managers are generally appointing officials and are delegated the authority to fill vacancies by transfer, reassignment, reinstatement of a former federal or postal employee, promotion, or from an entrance register of eligibles.
 Regardless of the recruitment source, the applicant must meet the qualifications of the position, including passing the appropriate examination.
 Examinations can be either written or a rated application process such as that used for corporate and professional positions.